-Shortcut: Instant term life insurance quotes will be displayed using the form on the left or above (mobile devices).
+Shortcut: Instant term life insurance quotes will be displayed using the form on the left.
 You can select AIG as the company and choose your health class based on the blood pressure levels discussed on this page.

 When you have high blood pressure, shopping for affordable life insurance doesn’t have to be difficult.

 There are many great life insurance companies that will insure people with hypertension and American General, AIG, is one of them.

 Before we talk about what makes AIG a great option, let’s cover:

 - How you may qualify to purchase life insurance from American General if you have hypertension

 - What the health criteria you must meet is